Jtog123/Beanstalk_Language/README.md

 The virtual machine layer is what will make Beanstalk slower, but allow it to run on whatever hardware we would like.

+TLDR\
+In short I'm writing a compiler that generates bytecode instructions, and a virtual machine which reads/runs those bytecode instructions rather than the CPU.